 I totally get it.
 The upside to doing it this way is you’ll get all the “easter eggs” I like to drop into each of the later books.
-Plus, characters from earlier books often make surprise appearances in later books, which can be more fun if you’ve already met them.
+Plus, if a character from an earlier book makes an appearance, it’s more fun if you’ve already met them.

 I only read print books.
 Where can I buy a print copy of Wonderland?
 I’m having a hard time finding one.

-Are you available for interviews, podcasts, book clubs, or guest blog posts?
+Are you available for interviews, podcasts, book clubs, and other virtual events?

 What are you working on now?